seikom77/getting-and-cleaning-data-course-project/codebook.md

 ## Data transformation
 The raw datasets are processed with run_analysis.R script to create tidy data set.
-It consists of the following 5 processes.
+It consists of the following 5 processes;
-1.Merge Training and Test datasets
+1. Merge Training and Test datasets
-1.Extract mean and standard deviation variables
+1. Extract mean and standard deviation variables
-1.Use descriptive activity names
+1. Use descriptive activity names
-1.Label variables appropriately
+1. Label variables appropriately
-1.Create a tidy data set
+1. Create a tidy data set

 ## Tidy data
 The tidy_data.text data files is a text file, containing space_separated values.